 - Prepare Your Home: Consider installing a sump pump or foundation vents.
 A sump pump can remove flood water from your basement, while foundation vents help force water through your home, rather than the water accumulating and causing flood damage.
 Remember that just a few inches of water can do a lot of damage!

 The Federal Emergency Management Association, or FEMA, estimates that homeowners can eventually save four times the amount of money they spend on mitigation if a flood occurs.

 Talk to a licensed contractor and/or electrician to learn other ways to reduce the risk of a future flood, and to get your home back to normal faster if a flood takes place.

 It’s important to reiterate that homeowners will typically not be able to make insurance claims in the event of a flood if they don’t have a special policy that offers coverage.
 It can be used to cover not only structural damage but also damage to your personal possessions, furniture, and other items in your home.

-If you live in an area that’s prone to flooding (more on this later), you should seriously consider purchasing coverage from the National Flood Insurance Program.
-Either that or shop around different insurance companies to find the most affordable policy.
+If you live in an area prone to flooding (more on this later), you should seriously consider purchasing coverage from the National Flood Insurance Program.
+Either shop around different insurance companies to find the most affordable policy.

-If water surges into your home and flood damage have occurred in your home, contact a professional water restoration company as soon as you can so cleanup can begin.
+If water surges into your home and flood damage has occurred, contact a professional water restoration company as soon as possible so cleanup can begin.
 Flood losses can be devastating but you must act quickly to remove the water.
-Remove as many items as you can that might have been contaminated by floodwaters, such as toys, carpeting and upholstered furniture.
+Remove as many items as possible that might have been contaminated by floodwaters, such as toys, carpeting and upholstered furniture.

 Professionals will work to remove all water, and then use sophisticated equipment to dry affected areas as quickly as possible.
 They will also use powerful cleaning agents to completely sanitize flooded areas and make them safe to return to your home.